-Teen from Livingston Parish makes American Idol's ''Top 10''
+Teen from Livingston Parish makes American Idol's 'Top 10'

 This season, Hardy wasn't even going to audition, but played guitar for his friend who was entering the competition.
 The judges convinced Hardy to sing again, and gave him a ticket to Hollywood.

 Monday night, he made it to the "Top 10."
+You can check out his performance below.

 You can watch the next episode this Sunday at 7 p.m. on WBRZ.